overlyk/overlyk/README.md

 Now studying at the University of Wisconsin - Green Bay, majoring in Computer Science with a Software Engineering emphasis.

-Passion for game design and game programming.
+Passion for game design, programming, and e-sports.

 Work Experience: